KnowledgeCaptureAndDiscovery/DISK-UI/docs/index.md

 You can using DISK [here](https://disk.isi.edu).
 [User documentation](user-guide/) describe how to create and test hypothesis.
-Further expert user oriented [documentation](expert-user/) describe how to find data and run analysis.
+Further advanced user oriented [documentation](advanced-user/) describe how to find data and run analysis.
 Additionally, Developer oriented [documentation](developer-guide/) is available for people interested in building third-party integrations.